 Students can choose one from each group.
-These are all interesting and attractive subjects with a strong practical emphasis and all are accredited.
+These are all interesting and attractive subjects, most of which with a strong practical emphasis and all are accredited.
 We are delighted to have introduced GCSE P.E. and GCSE Photography to the Options available to pupils in the Upper School.
 Our students have a wide range of choice about what they learn.
 This means that they can develop their particular talents in an enjoyable and highly personalised curriculum.

 Obtaining the best possible outcomes for our students is one of our highest priorities.
 We have developed a pathway system that lets us support the whole range of needs and talents that our students display.

 Skills for Life

 Here the emphasis on developing independence and life skills.
 This pathway would normally lead to the sixth form.
 Here we would develop the social and physical skills to build the resilience and ability to need less help from those around them, as such allowing out students to lead a fulfilling and dignified life post Carew.
 This is a very practical pathway that concentrates on, among other things, being able to buy things from a shop, deal with money, develop travel training skills, make phone calls and use a computer.
 We have introduced a Life Skills Rotation where students are exposed to a variety of subjects throughout the year to ensure that the curriculum is broad and balanced.
 Students are also able to take part in some Upper School Options to ensure that we are catering for all of their talents and abilities.
 Therapies are an integrated into every lesson and specific therapists are assigned on a class by class basis to ensure a cohesive and successful integration of the didactic and therapeutic needs of our students.

 Animal Care / SaLT / RSE / Music / PE / ICT